The most common hay fever causes and triggers are discussed below; however, it’s important to note that it’s not caused by a food allergy.

 Common allergens in the workplace can include natural latex rubber (made using a water-soluble protein obtained from a particular rubber tree), bakery allergens such as wheat, enzymes and mites that may be in stored cereal, while people working in fish/seafood processing plants can become sensitised from breathing fish/crustacean proteins in.
 Scientists in cleaning product companies can also sensitise to the enzymes contained in products such as washing powder, while laboratory workers can sensitise to rats and mice.

-The correct drugs and treatments can be effective in reducing your symptoms.
+The correct treatments can be effective in reducing your symptoms.
 You should seek advice from your doctor or a pharmacist about which medicines or treatments will relieve your particular symptoms based on their severity.

 Not sure what to do next?